haberdashPI/Sounds.jl/README.md

    available in `Sounds`.
 This was the key motivation for the present package.
    The differences in the design of the `Sound` object were motivated by making these manipulation routines easy to use and implement.
-2. In `SampledSignals` automatic conversion is handled when with I/O sinks and sources.
+2. In `SampledSignals` automatic conversion is handled with I/O sinks and sources.
 In `Sounds`, I use the standard type promotion mechanism.
 3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has deprecation warnings for Julia v0.6. `Sounds`